bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-04-06-small-body.md

 For various reasons and often unrelated to the story itself, all the people involved found something of themselves in the story and its themes.
 This is why we often ended up talking more about life than cinema, and learning from each other: at times I was the one directing them and at other times, they were the ones guiding me.
 Transversality is the best form of creating.

 In the film, God is not to be found in miracles or prayer, or in dogma that divides the afterlife into paradise, hell and limbo.
 God exists on a different level: in Lynx, who believes in nothing and is thus untouched by the initial premise of miracles; in Agata, who harnesses anger in order to redraw the confines of what is possible; and in the relationship between these two solitary views that, for a moment, are less painful.
 There is a thin line that divides life from death, reality from magic, the possibilities we have hoped for and the time left to us.
 I hope that this film creates a greater shared space without the presumption of finding absolute answers in order to live in doubt together.

-Production notes
+**Production notes**

 **Laura Samani** was born in 1989 in Trieste.
 After graduating in Philosophy & Literature at the University of Pisa, she studied at Centro Sperimentale di Cinematografia (Rome), directing class.
 Her graduation short movie,
 _The_ _Sleeping Saint_, premiered at Cannes Cinéfondation in 2016.
 Since then, it has gained international acclaim and awards in several international festivals.
 In 2018 she worked for the Maremetraggio Association, conducting the participatory video workshop Città Visibile, financed by Siae Bando SIllumina – Periferie Urbane in Valmaura, Trieste.
-It is the first laboratory of this type ever conducted in Trieste, involving teenagers living in social marginality with the aim of making a self-narrative documentary. _Small Body_, a raw fairytale, is her
+It is the first laboratory of this type ever conducted in Trieste, involving teenagers living in social marginality with the aim of making a self-narrative documentary. _Small Body_, a raw fairytale, is her  first feature.
-first feature.

-<![endif]-->
+<br><br>

 **SMALL BODY (PICCOLO CORPO)**
 _Director_: Laura Samani
 ©: Nefertiti Film, Tomsa Films, Vertigo
 _Production Companies_: Nefertiti Film, Rai Cinema, Tomsa Films, Vertigo